The Importance of Intelligent Customer Segmentation in Your Ecommerce Marketing Strategy

 Why Returns Management Data is the Rosetta Stone of Your Smart Ecommerce Marketing Strategy

-Ecommerce personalization and segmentation starts with data collection.
+Ecommerce personalization and customer segmentation starts with data collection.
 By including returns data into the equation, you are able to capture the true value of each customer transaction.
 Analyzing price paid alone can lead to a false assumption of profit.

 With the continued increase in customer acquisition costs on social & traditional channels and few new channels emerging, it is more important than ever to have a clear view on your bottomline.